mailersend/mailersend-firebase/PREINSTALL.md

 After its installation, this extension monitors all document writes to the `EMAIL_COLLECTION` collection.
 Email is sent based on the contents of the document's fields.
 The document's fields specify an email data.

+# Additional setup

+Before installing this extension, make sure that you've set up a Cloud Firestore collection in your Firebase project.

+You must also have a MailerSend account set up before installing this extension.
+You can do so on the [MailerSend](https://mailersend.com) site.

 #### Collection fields

 _JSON parameters are provided in dot notation_